Frequently asked questions:

 A: All prices are agreed upon through a licensing agreement.
 The costs include the right to use the KiVa trademark, distribute KiVa in a certain region, the training for the trainers, all KiVa materials including the KiVa games and online surveys as well as setting up of the infrastructure for the implementation of KiVa.

 Q: What is a KiVa trainer and how do I become one?

 A: A KiVa trainer is a certified trainer who is a member of a partner organization or collaborates with such an organization and is responsible for training teachers in schools implementing the KiVa program in the region.
 To become one, participation in the trainer course is required.
-The course is a four-day-course organized in Turku, Finland in January each year.
+The course is a five-day-course organized in Turku, Finland.
 Find more information about the training here.